Jithendra43/JithendraGPT/README.md

 4. **Model Availability**
    - Some models may have rate limits or availability issues
    - Try switching to a different model if one is unavailable

+5. **Vector Store Issues**
+   - App automatically uses FAISS (recommended for cloud deployment)
+   - If you see ChromaDB errors, the app will fallback to FAISS
+   - FAISS is more reliable on Streamlit Cloud than ChromaDB

 ### Support